-A great example of a company reacognizing this is ServiceMaster of the Rogue Valley out of Medford, OR.
-Tyson Holman (project manager) and Barry Katz (sales manager) approached RDM in mid 2018 about increase their internet sales to the next level.
-For them, becomming less reliant on TPA work was important and they saw internet as a way to access a different revenue stream.
+A great example of a company recognizing this is ServiceMaster of the Rogue Valley out of Medford, OR.
+Tyson Holman (project manager) and Barry Katz (sales manager) approached RDM in mid-2018 about increasing their internet sales to the next level.
+For them, becoming less reliant on TPA work was important and they saw the internet as a way to access a different revenue stream.
 As you can imagine, being a ServiceMaster franchise, they receive a good amount of work from programs.
 But even for them, the work wasn't great, and their margins were suffering.
 So Barry and Tyson signed (2018) on with RDM and haven't left (heading into 2020).
 They have seen YOY increases in internet sales which now account for 13.7% of their total sales.

 Important Stats (provided by ServiceMaster of the Rogue)